 Objects that might be slightly contaminated with radioactive material, such as clothing, laboratory samples and smoke detectors, must be transported in industrial packaging.
 Industrial packaging is defined as “strong and tight containers.”
 Although this definition doesn’t give an exact prescription of the packaging requirements, it’s safe to assume that a secure and robust container should be acceptable.

 DOT Type A containers are required for materials with a higher specific activity level, meaning materials with more radioactive intensity than materials requiring just industrial packaging.
 Type A packaging must withstand various tests without releasing any of the radioactive materials contained within them.
-Typical contents that require DOT Type A shipping containers include radiopharmaceuticals and certain regulatory qualified industrial products.
+Typical contents that require DOT Type A shipping containers include radiopharmaceuticals and certain regulatory-qualified industrial products.

 DOT Type B containers are reserved for materials that exceed the limits of Type A packaging requirements.
 Items that require Type B packaging include any materials that would present a radiation hazard to the public or environment if a major release from them should occur.
 This means Type B packaging needs to withstand testing during normal transportation of radioactive goods and testing that simulates a catastrophic accident during the transportation of those goods.
 Type B packaging is reserved for materials containing a high level of radioactivity, such as spent fuel from nuclear power plants.